kjliew/qemu-3dfx/README.md

  - Copy `OPENGL32.DLL` to `Game Installation` folders

 ## Donation
 If this project helps you relive the nostalgic memory of Good Old Windows Games, you can now donate in the course of supporting **Games Preservation** with QEMU.
-Your donation also motivates and encourages me in research of making QEMU the ultimate platform for Retro Windows Games.
+Your donation also motivates and encourages further research in making QEMU the ultimate platform for Retro Windows Games.

 For $59.99 donation, you will deserve the following donor's privileges:
-- QEMU binary package built for platform of your choice (choose one: Windows 10/11, Ubuntu, etc.)
+- QEMU binary package built for platform of your choice (choose **ONE**: Windows 10/11, Ubuntu, etc.)
-- QEMU-enhanced OpenGLide **Host-side wrappers** built for platform of your choice (choose one: Windows 10/11, Ubuntu, etc.)
+- QEMU-enhanced OpenGLide **Host-side wrappers** built for platform of your choice (choose **ONE**: Windows 10/11, Ubuntu, etc.)
 - QEMU-enhanced [**WineD3D libraries for Win98/2K/ME/XP VMs**](https://www.winehq.org) for DirectDraw/Direct3D games up to DirectX 9.0c
 - Game controllers support with [**QEMU USB Gamepad**](https://github.com/kjliew/qemu-3dfx/wiki/QEMU-USB-Gamepad)
 - OpenGLide **Guest-side wrappers** for Windows